 To not just survive but for a company to thrive in today’s world, a supply chain should be both efficient and responsive.
-This is because the world is changing so fast; simultaneously, there are so many things that can happen within the supply chain.
+This is because the world is changing so fast; simultaneously, many things can happen within the supply chain.

-Things as rising shipment costs, unexpected delays or materials costs that sky rocket out of control; this is why companies should aim to have both efficient and responsive supply chains.
+Things as rising shipment costs, unexpected delays, or materials costs skyrocket out of control; this is why companies should aim to have both efficient and responsive supply chains.
 Time and time again, successful and profitable companies have proven that you can have both efficient and responsive supply chains.

 Successful companies have set up all their supply chain systems and processes to ensure their supply chains remain both efficient and responsive.
 Successful companies also understand what it means to be both efficient and responsive with their supply chain management.

-An efficient supply chain ensures the optimum use of the company’s resources, including financial, human, technological, and physical.
+An efficient supply chain ensures the optimum use of the company’s financial, human, technological, and physical resources.
 The successful company will optimize all of these resources in its supply chain to help reduce operational costs.

 Efficiency in a supply chain is critical; inefficiency can drive operational costs up and drive profits down.
-The efficiency in a supply chain will directly affect the financial success of a company.
+The efficiency in a supply chain will directly affect a company’s financial success.

 An efficient supply chain management system will meet or exceed the demands of customers, partners, suppliers, vendors, and stakeholders.
 In other words, when everyone in the supply chain is working efficiently, the supply chain is running smoothly without any major hiccups or problems.

 This is because the efficiency of a supply chain also has to do a lot with the processes that a company has in place.

 Here are 5 things a company can do to ensure its supply chain is efficient:

 One of the most important things a company can do is to find and use dependable suppliers.
 Cost should not be the only factor but added values as dependability and reliability.